isuumitt/movies-streaming/README.md

 #if show any type or error then reopen in incognito tab

-## Please try in Laptop for better experience 🙏
+## This is not responsible now so try in Laptop for better experience 🙏

 ## 🔗 Or
 👉 [Try this ](https://dashing-faloodeh-0bfd2c.netlify.app/)